 What will attending Northeast Alabama Community College really cost you?
 The answer depends on several factors.

 As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
 You can find the Northeast Alabama Community College's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

-NACC does not have guaranteed tuition.
+Northeast Alabama Community College does not have guaranteed tuition.

-NACC offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.
+Northeast Alabama Community College offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.

-Schools sometimes offer tuition waivers to certain groups to cover some or all of the cost of tuition.
-Some schools offer them for employees and their family, underrepresented students, or military students.
-Even with a tuition waiver, other expenses and fees are the responsibility of the student
+Schools sometimes offer tuition waivers to certain groups, to offset the cost of attending.
+Some schools offer tuition waivers for faculty, staff, and their families , underrepresented students, or military students.
+Even if you qualify for a waiver, students are usually responsible for housing, meal plans, and other expenses.

-NACC has some full or partial tuition waivers available for: Employees or Children of Employees
+NACC has some full or partial tuition waivers available for: - Employees or Children of Employees

 Check the financial aid website for more information on payment plans and tuition waivers.